-The client uses the SLF4J API, enabling users to select a particular logging implementation based on their needs by supplying an SLF4J binding, such as slf4j-log4j, in order to use Log4J.
+The client uses the SLF4J API, enabling users to select a particular logging implementation based on their needs.
+For example, users can provide the slf4j-log4j binding to select the Log4J implementation.
 More details on SLF4J are available from its website.